Skip navigation

 Key features of the course:

-• Learn how to deliver person centred care using trauma informed approaches, and respond with compassion to the unique needs and lived experiences of all people and their families.
+Learn to deliver person-centred care using trauma-informed approaches, responding to the needs of individuals and their families.

-• Graduate from this course with the opportunity to register with the Nursing and Midwifery Council (NMC) as a Registered Nurse (Mental Health)
+Graduate with the opportunity to register with the Nursing and Midwifery Council as a Registered Nurse (Mental Health).

-You'll graduate from this course with the opportunity to register with the Nursing and Midwifery Council (NMC) as a Registered Nurse (Mental Health).
+On successful completion of the course, you will be eligible to register with the Nursing and Midwifery Council as a Registered Nurse (Mental Health).

-The NHS Learning Support Fund may assist your journey to becoming a registered healthcare professional.
-If you're a UK applicant you could be eligible for £5,000 per academic year, depending on your programme of study.
+The NHS Learning Support Fund may be available to support your studies.
+If you are a UK applicant, you may be eligible for £5,000 per academic year, depending on your circumstances.

 Modules